-- To enable the learner to understand how disasters occur and keep them aware about different disasters. - To enable students to plan measures against different disasters. - To make students familiar with the topics of crisis, disaster and emergency management techniques.
+• To enable the learner to understand how disasters occur and keep them aware about different disasters.

+- To enable students to plan measures against different disasters. - To make students familiar with the topics of crisis, disaster and emergency management techniques.

-Unit 1 Introduction to disasters and Natural Disasters
+Unit 1 Introduction to Disasters and Natural Disasters

-Introduction to disasters and Natural Disasters, Definitions Of Risk, Vulnerability and Disasters and Their Relationship; Classification of Disasters; Natural Disasters; Environmental; Floods: Urban Floods; Flash Floods; Cyclones; Earthquakes; Landslides; Avalanches; Mudslides, Impacts of Natural Disasters; Important Case Studies (2006 Tsunami, Covid 19 etc.,).
+Definitions Of Risk, Vulnerability and Disasters and Their Relationship; Classification of Disasters; Natural Disasters; Environmental and Weather Pre-Conditions Leading To Various Natural Disasters; Floods: Urban Floods; Flash Floods; Cyclones; Earthquakes; Landslides; Avalanches; Mudslides Impacts of Natural Disasters; Important Case Studies (2006 Tsunami, Covid 19 etc.,).

-Learning Outcomes: At the end of the unit, the student will be able to learn
+Learning Outcomes: At the end of the unit, the student will be able to:

-- Various natural disasters and what their preconditions.
-(L1) - Impacts of different natural disasters on different aspects of human life.
-(L1)
+- Various natural disasters and what their preconditions.(L1) - Impacts of different natural disasters on different aspects of human life.(L3)